The Project

 Island Green Power offers a community benefits package with the renewable energy schemes that it promotes.

-We believe those communities closest to the proposed development should benefit from it – with them also being best placed to recommend what they believe a ‘community benefit’ should be.
+We believe those communities living closest to the proposed Project should benefit from it – with these communities being best placed to recommend what a ‘community benefit’ should be.

 Biodiversity net gain (BNG)